Telespazio-VEGA-UK/GBT-UBT-Tool/README.md

 1) Download and install a Java Virtual Machine.
 (Oracle is supported)
 2) Unzip the application folder to a directory of choice.
-3) If using a platform other than Windows, grab a suitable pre-built HDF5-Java binary and install.
-See QUICKSTART above for HDF5 binaries location.
+3) If using a platform other than Windows, grab a suitable pre-built HDF5-C binary and netCDF4 C source code and install.
+See QUICKSTART above for HDF5 binaries and netCDF4 source code location.

 --------------------------------------------------------------------------------
 OPERATING INSTRUCTIONS